 – Sarah Schlichter

 Bjarni is CapeTours guide and expert on the outdoor living and experience.
 His love for nature starts in the Danish scouts when he was 6 and he has been sailing canoes and building shelters ever since.
-Canoeing turned into seakayaking later on and Bjarni has been instructing in both sports for about 10 years.
+Canoeing turned into seakayaking later on and Bjarni has been instructing in both sports for more than 10 years.
 Bjarni does not stop at sea level as he hikes (mainly looking for sheep), skiies and snowboards aswell.
 Bjarni has a bachelor decree in tourism.

 Þórunn is the definition of an Icelandic farm girl.
 Growing up on a Icelandic sheep farm has given her a good sence for Icelandic animals and fauna.
 Be it berries or flowers, birds or mice, she knows.
 She has been angling for trout since she could hold the rod and riding the Icelandic horse since she could sit.
 If you ask nicely she might even make you a traditional Icelandic lamb stew. Þórunn has a bachelor decree in biotechnology.